ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 ```

 This defines a generic method `get_item` in a protocol.
-However, under the hood this still creates a generic protocol with a type variable `T`.
+However, this still creates a generic protocol with a type variable `T`.
 Most code at the time of writing still uses the earlier syntax with explicit `TypeVar` declarations, which is what we've shown above.

 In summary, combining protocols with generics expresses flexible and reusable type relationships.